groundlight/edge-endpoint/load-testing/README.md

 ### Running the load testing scripts.

 It's recommended to generate the load from a separate machine than the one hosting the endpoint to ensure maximum resources are available for the endpoint to use.

+Before running the script, ensure you have set the `GROUNDLIGHT_API_TOKEN` environment variable.
+The api token should belong to an account with access to the detectors you will be sending image queries to.

 The usage of `load_test.py` is:
 ```